Exact physical quantities of a competing spin chain in the thermodynamic limit: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Prof. Y. Wang for his valuable discussions and continuous encouragement.
 The financial supports from National Key R$\&$D Program of China (Grant No.2021YFA1402104), the National Natural Science Foundation of China (Grant Nos.
-12074410, 12047502, 12147160, 11934015 and 11975183), Major Basic Research Program of Natural Science of Shaanxi Province (Grant Nos.
+122471 03, 12074410, 12047502, 12147160, 11934015 and 11975183), Major Basic Research Program of Natural Science of Shaanxi Province (Grant Nos.
 2021JCW-19 and 2017ZDJC-32), Australian Research Council (Grant No. DP 190101529), Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33000000), and the fellowship of China Postdoctoral Science Foundation (2020M680724) are gratefully acknowledged.